Bill Okyere Marshall

+Bill Okyere Marshall (1933 — June 2, 2021) was a Ghanaian writer.

 Biography

 Bill Okyere Marshall was born in 1933 into a wealthy family in Ghana.
-After attending Odogonor Secondary School, in the 1960s he attended the Guildhall School of Music and Drama in London to further his studies in playwriting and film.
-This was followed by further studies in film and literature; He studied film at the Television Production School.
+After attending Odogonor Secondary School, in the 1960s he attended the Guildhall School of Music and Drama in London, England, to further his studies in playwriting and film.
+This was followed by further studies in film and literature.
+He studied film at the Television Production School.

 After an extended period in England, which included experience writing for the BBC and some time working, he went to Peterborough, New Hampshire.
-While he was there he wrote Song of Umbele.
-On his return to Ghana, he wrote a newspaper column under the nom de plume "Tuli Blanko."
+While he was there, he wrote the play The Son of Umbele.
+On his return to Ghana, Marshall wrote a newspaper column under the nom de plume "Tuli Blanko".
 It was through this column that he became known to a wide readership.

 He joined the Ghana Broadcasting Corporation-Television as a producer.
-From GBC-TV he joined Lintas Ghana for four years before establishing Studio Africain, of which he was the managing director.
-Between 1973 and 2003 Marshall produced four plays and two novels, wrote regularly for the press and worked in the Ghana Television drama department.
+From GBC-TV he joined Lintas Ghana for four years, before establishing Studio Africain, of which he was the managing director.
+Between 1973 and 2003, Marshall produced four plays and two novels, wrote regularly for the press and worked in the Ghana Television drama department.

-He was appointed Director of the National Film and Television Institute (NAFTI), a post he held for twelve years before retiring.
+He was appointed Director of the National Film and Television Institute (NAFTI), a post he held for 12 years, before retiring.